Skip to main content

 It is essential to differentiate between the two main categories of progestogens, as their molecular structure dictates their function and potential cardiovascular impact.
 Your body’s own progesterone has a specific shape that fits perfectly into the progesterone receptor.
 Synthetic progestins, on the other hand, are molecules engineered in a laboratory.

 While they are designed to mimic the effects of progesterone by binding to its receptor, their slightly different structures can lead them to interact with other receptors as well, sometimes creating unintended off-target effects.
-This distinction is a key reason why different progestogens carry different profiles.
+This distinction is a key reason why different progestogens carry different cardiovascular risk profiles.

 How Do Genes Create Cardiovascular Risk?